mplesser/azcam-bcspec/README.md

 ## Purpose

 This repository contains the *azcam-bcspec* azcam environment.
-It contains code and data files for the University of Arizona Bok telescope B&C Spectrograph facility camera systems.
+It contains code and data files for the University of Arizona Bok telescope B&C Spectrograph facility camera system.

 ## Installation